If you’re selling something in 2014 you should be on social media and the web.

 The way forward is to market your business through caring and make it easy for customers to quickly spread your story.

-As the next 5 years unfolds those that care will come out winning.
+As the next 5 years unfold those that care will come out winning.